Russia steps up diplomatic push for Syria peace talks

 But Lavrov added that the timing of the conference would "depend on how well our Western partners do their homework of persuading the opposition to reject preconditions".

-The Syrian National Coalition, the main opposition group, agreed last week to attend the Geneva conference but insisted there could be no future role for Assad in Syria.
+Russia has been Assad's most powerful backer in the conflict, sending arms and blocking Western efforts to condemn his government or increase pressure on it by imposing sanctions.

-Russia, which has been Assad's most powerful diplomatic backer during the conflict, sending arms and blocking Western efforts to impose U.N. sanctions on his government, says his exit from power cannot be a precondition for a peace process.
+Moscow says it is not trying to prop up Assad but that his exit from power cannot be a precondition for a peace process.

-Lavrov also said on Monday that leaders of the National Coalition were considering an invitation to travel to Moscow for the first time for talks aimed at preparing for the conference.
+Syria's National Coalition agreed last week to attend peace talks but said there could be no future role for Assad in Syria.